 Prior to arriving at Rhodes, Spalding served as the head men's and women's cross country coach and assistant track & field coach at Bethany College in West Virginia from 2010-11.
 In cross country, he helped coach a woman to the program's highest individual finish in five seasons, while also coaching the first men's all-conference runner in three years.
 In two seasons with the track & field programs, he assisted in producing three all-conference runners and two new school records, while also coaching an NCAA Provisional Qualifier in the 800 meters in 2011.

 Spalding is a 2009 graduate of Bridgewater College, where he earned a bachelor of science in health and exercise science.
-He was a three-year member of the Eagles' cross country and track & field teams after transferring from Virginia Wesleyan following his rookie campaign.
 He was a three-time First Team All-ODAC honoree on the cross country course, earning all-region honors three times, including in 2006 when he finished fifth overall at the NCAA South/Southeast Region Championships and qualified for the NCAA Division III Championship meet.
 In track & field, he earned Second Team All-ODAC honors four times, doing so in the 5,000 meters and with the distance medley relay team.
-He once held the school's 3,000 and 5,000 meter records, along with also once holding a piece of the school's indoor distance medley relay record.

-Spalding holds a USA Track & Field Level 1 Coaching Certification and is also certified in First Aid and CPR/AED.
-An active competitor, he ran in the 2009 Marine Corps Marathon and the 2011 Boston Marathon.
+Spalding earned his masters in coaching and athletics administration from Concordia University Irvine in 2017.
+He holds a USA Track & Field Level 1 Coaching Certification and is also certified in First Aid and CPR/AED.
+He competed at the 2009 Marine Corps Marathon and the 2011 Boston Marathon.